cnrancher/docs/content/rancher/v2.x/en/tools/pipelines/_index.md

 ## Supported Version Control Platforms

-Rancher pipelines currently supports GitHub and GitLab (available as of Rancher v2.1.0).
+Rancher pipelines currently supports GitHub and GitLab (可用版本 Rancher v2.1.0).

 >**Note:** Additions to pipelines are scoped for future releases of Rancher, such as:
 >